preethical/cleaning_datascience/Week4_assignment/Readme.md

 Feature Selection
 =================
 For each record in the dataset, there is a

-- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-- Triaxial Angular velocity from the gyroscope.
+- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration. - Triaxial Angular velocity from the gyroscope
-- A 561-feature vector with time and frequency domain variables.
+- A 561-feature vector with time and frequency domain variables
-- Its activity label.
+- Its activity label
 - An identifier of the subject who carried out the experiment

 The dataset given included the following files: